 How to ask someone

-This is the part most people avoid.
-Asking someone to be your accountability partner means admitting you have a problem, and that’s vulnerable.
+This part can feel exposed.
+Asking someone to be your accountability partner means admitting that you are working on something private and difficult.

 "I'm working on quitting porn, and I've learned that trying to do it alone makes it much harder.
 Would you be willing to check in with me regularly (maybe once a week) to see how I'm doing?
 I don't need advice or judgment, just someone who knows and asks."